 If you stay at Tings you can buy (and charge) your Viva Viagem card next to the MiniPreço Supermarket on Largo Da Graça 3 minutes from our door.
 Closed on Sundays.

-The cart itself costs €0.50 – and can be recharged when you need it.
-With this card the tram ride costs €1.50.
+The card itself costs €0.50 and can be topped up as needed.
+With this card, a tram journey costs €1.50.

 The easiest and cheapest option to avoid the crazy crowd of people gathering like sardines in a tin to “do the 28E” is to walk the route.
 Of Course you miss the tram-ride.
 But on the other hand – you get a chance to stop and get lost in the cacophony for sounds, tastes and visions that “hit” you along 28E’s route through Alfarma’s narrow streets…